php-translation/documentation/components/translator.rst

 .. note::

-    Protip: Since most translator services are paid services you probably want to add agressive caching on the responses.
+    Since most translator services are paid services you probably want to add aggressive caching on the responses.
 See :doc:`../guides/configure-httplug` for more information.